sysdiglabs/terraform-google-secure-for-cloud/README.md

 A: Currently Sysdig Backend does not support dynamic WorkloadPool and it's name is fixed to `sysdiglcoud`.
 <br/>Besides, Google, only performs a soft-deletion of this resource.
 https://cloud.google.com/iam/docs/manage-workload-identity-pools-providers#delete-pool
 > You can undelete a pool for up to 30 days after deletion.
 After 30 days, deletion is permanent.
 Until a pool is permanently deleted, you cannot reuse its   name when creating a new workload identity pool.<br/>

-S: For the moment, federation workload identity pool+provider have fixed name.
+<br/>S: For the moment, federation workload identity pool+provider have fixed name.
 In case you want to reuse it, you can reactivate and import it, into your terraform state manually.
 ```bash
 # re-activate pool and provider
 $ gcloud iam workload-identity-pools undelete sysdigcloud  --location=global